Skip to main content

 3rd retry10 minutes

-After 3 failed retries, the event is dropped.
+After 3 failed retries (4 total attempts), the delivery is marked as failed.
 Check your dashboard for delivery failures.
+Failed deliveries are tracked in the webhook_deliveries table with error details.

 Next Steps